 How do I create a “resource”?

-You will also be shown in your bookingkit Calendar view whether a date is linked to a resource, or is blocked due to a resource having already been booked for a different Experience.
+In your bookingkit Calendar view, you will see whether a date is linked to a resource, or is blocked due to a resource having already been booked for a different Experience.

-At Experience level, you will of course also see whether an Experience is linked to a resource.
+At Experience level, you will also see whether an Experience is linked to a resource.

 Practical examples: Versus Mode